markusait/gasFaucet/README.md

 `public_address` (valid ethereum address)

-you can swith to the infura branch to quickly test it otherwise you can run a local parity node
+you can switch to the infura branch to quickly test with an INURA node otherwise you can run a local parity node

 example GET request: